evansmejax/linux/README.md

 - You can decide to create dual a bootable USB stick
 - During installations you can decide to dual boot it or run it live

-## After installation the OS prints the following message
+## After installation the OS, it will prints the following message

 - crazy programmer evans meja
 - We are now in kernel main